JosephTLyons/Track-Notes-1/README.md

 * Command+a to select all isn't working

 ## Things to do before release:
-* save image bug fixed
+* Save image bug fixed
 * Make string pointers private
 * Make setter and getter methods for processor class strings
 * Set up all menu information for each plugin format (category, company name, etc).
 * Test other DAWs
 * Graphics overhaul - revise separation line?
 * Turn off JUCE splash screen if I open-source
-* Add new GUI to ReadMe
+* Add new GUI to ReadMe, Clean up ReadMe as well

 ## Future features (after v1.0.0 release)
 * Fix bugs and known issues